amae — a Japanese word for the comfort of trusted care

 • You’re constantly scrolling for answers, trying to find the “right” approach—but even when something resonates, it’s hard to apply it in the moment.

-“This just doesn’t feel the way I thought it would.”
+• You may find yourself thinking: “This just doesn’t feel the way I thought it would.”

 Together, we’ll explore:

-• Practical ways to reduce tension and that sense of being constantly on edge
+• Practical ways to reduce tension and that sense of constantly being on edge

 • New rhythms of care—for yourself, your relationships, and the people you're showing up for